ANhat-EcoLaw-MIS/JS_lectures/coreJS.md

 from the browser or Node.js.
 It is built upon Promises and handles async code efficiently.

+Programming guidance: when to use - why to use

+Essence: As Promise objects are things that come from the future, this asynchronous behavior can serve multiple purposes.
+If leveraged wisely, you can think of Promise objects as 'the future' in the code.

+When:
++ Fetching data from API.
++ Reading files.
++ Working with databases.
++ Animations—timed events.

+Why:
+Without promise objects, you often rely on callbacks to make things asynchronous, which causes "callback hell," where nested call-backs become difficult to maintain and read.

+⇒ the most powerful usage of promise objects is to handle asynchronous problems, as promise objects create a separate thread to execute what is promised until resolved.

 #### ASYNC - AWAITS in JS

 #### SERVER-SIDE HANDLING